ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 = Q. How much of scripts I can enter in the field? =
 A. I don't limit the number of characters.

+= Q. Does this plugin require modification to the theme? =
+A. Absolutely not.
+This plugin is added/configured entirely from the website's Admin section.

+= Q. It's not working.
+What could be wrong? =
+A. As with every plugin, it's possible that things don't work.
+The most common reason for this is that the plugin has a conflict with another plugin you're using.
+It's impossible to tell what could be wrong exactly, but if you post a support request in the plugin's support forum on WordPress.org, I'd be happy to give it a look and try to help out.
+Please include as much information as possible, including a link to your website where the problem can be seen.

 = Q. Where to report bug if found? =
 A. Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/header-and-footer-scripts-inserter) and report.